google/blockly-samples/codelabs/validation_and_warnings/validation_and_warnings.md

 ![A Blockly workspace with disabled break and continue blocks.](disabled_break.png)

-You can disable a block using `this.setEnabled(false)`, although there are some caveats: disabled blocks can't be dragged out of the toolbox flyout, and the act of disabling a block usually adds an event to Blockly's undo history.
+You can disable a block using `this.setDisabledReason(true, 'reason')`, although there are some caveats: disabled blocks can't be dragged out of the toolbox flyout, and the act of disabling a block usually adds an event to Blockly's undo history.
 That's probably not the behavior you want when validating a block, so you can avoid both of these effects with the following code, which you should put inside the change listener function after setting the warning text:

 ```js
     // Disable invalid blocks (unless it's in a toolbox flyout,